Wrongful Death Cases Require a $250,000 Minimum in Rhode Island

 Either way, O’Connell must be heeded as a warning that the minimum recovery statute is not implemented as it reads.
 It is now per claim, not per defendant.

-Bottaro Law and Wrongful Death Claims
+The Bottaro Law Firm, LLC and Wrongful Death Claims

-The attorneys at the Bottaro Law Firm handle wrongful death cases on behalf of our clients on a daily basis.
+The attorneys at the Bottaro Law Firm, LLC handle wrongful death cases on behalf of our clients on a daily basis.
 Wrongful death claims may result from tragic auto accidents, motorcycle accidents, nursing home abuse, medical malpractice, or defective products.
 We have brought numerous such cases to successful resolution.
 Contact Mike today to discuss your potential claim free of charge.